LearnVueCo/learnvue/articles/v-model-guide.md

 We have to be sure to name each one uniquely so the props/events are unique!

-Let’s add a second v-model to our input called `lastName`.
+Let's add a second v-model to our input called `lastName`.

 ::prose-code-multiple
 ---